 One stewardess said:

 By 1979 the Comet was obsolete.
-The numbers in the fleet had dwindled to a handful. in 1978, Dan-Air lost three board members.
+The numbers in the fleet had dwindled to a handful. in 1978, Dan-Air had lost three senior board members.
 Errol Cossey, Alan Snudden and Martin O'Regan had been lobbying Fred Newman to purchase the Boeing 737 200 advanced.
 In a heartbeat this would leap frog Dan-Air over their rival, Britannia Airways who were operating the 200 series.
-Fred Newman refused.
-Whatever was said, the outcome was that Cossey and O'Regan, both experienced airline men, left the company.
-In 1978 the went on to form Air Europe.
-The group of three took several Dan-Air pilots and cabin crew with them, including one of Dan-air's training stewardesses, Renee Manchester.
+Fred Newman refused, leading to the exodus.
+Three experienced airline men, left the company, Cossey and O'Regan went on to form Air Europe and Snudden went to Monarch Airlines.
+The group of three proceeded to take several Dan-Air pilots and cabin crew with them, including one of Dan-Air's training stewardesses, Renee Manchester who went to Air Europe.

-The new airline would train crews using the same standards of service that they had employed with crews at Dan-Air.
-The main difference would be the aircraft type.
-Air Europe would use the very aircraft that Fred Newman had refused to buy.
-Between them, they would implement a product so new that it would re-define how charter flights would operate in future.
-From this period onwards charter companies would offer more enticements to make their company the best to charter.
-Air Europe, with just two gleaming Boeing 737 200 advanced aircraft would have no shortage of clients.
-There fleet would grow quickly.
-The year of Air Europe's launch saw Dan-Air with thirteen Comets in the fleet.
-Alan Selby says;
+The new airline would train crews to the same high standards of service used at Dan-Air.
+The main difference would be the new aircraft type.
+Air Europe obtained the very aircraft that Fred Newman had refused to buy.
+The 737 200 Advanced.
+Air Europe launched a product that would go on to re-define how charter flights would operate in future.
+From now on, charter companies would offer more and more enticements to make their company the best to charter.

-'Whilst I had no issues flying the Comet because it was a beautiful aircraft the passengers did; That's the bottom line.
+'Whilst I had no issues flying the Comet because it was a beautiful aircraft; the passengers did - That's the bottom line.
 Our rivals had much better fleets.
 I flew the 727 also, and that was, in my opinion, a superior aircraft to the 737 at the time.
 Passenger appeal was high on both types.
 The Comet, in comparison had a curtain for the flight deck door!
-I had curtains for window blinds.
-By the time Air Europe rolled up next to you on the tarmac our aircraft just looked like old heaps.
-You can offer the best service in the sky, but no matter how safe the Comet was, technology had made tremendous leaps by the late seventies.
+It had curtains for passenger window blinds.
+By the time Air Europe rolled up next to you on the tarmac our aircraft just looked like old scrap heaps.
+You can offer the best service in the sky, but you just look bad.
+No matter how safe the Comet was, technology had made tremendous leaps by the late seventies.
 The doors were on the wrong side as every other aircraft, so we couldn't use air bridges.
 The Comet was smoky and often there were black oil stains all over the side of the aircraft.
 The doors were so tiny that people had to bend over to get inside it.
 When they did get aboard the thing, they would see that hat racks and the curtains.
 I really think it made us look old fashioned.
 That is probably where the Dan Dare thing came from.
 I was always proud to be a Dan-Air man, but I was, frankly embarrassed by the Comet.'

 At the start of the eighties Dan-Air purchased the Boeing 727 200 series.
-This magnificant aircraft carried up to 189 passengers - the same as the 707 that had now left the fleet.
-The 727 200 series had a longer range than its predecessor, enabling it to reach destinations such as Luxor in Egypt easily.
-Aware of start up airlines eating into their market Dan-Air did introduce the Boeing 737 to their fleet in 1980.
-The last of the Comets retired that year.
-Finally Dan-Air had caught up with their rivals and could compete head to head with Air Europe and Britannia.
-The charter airline battlefield continued Air 2000 were now offering complimentary Buck Fizz to charter passengers.
+This magnificent aircraft carried up to 189 passengers.
+The 200 series had a longer range than its predecessor, enabling it to reach destinations such as Luxor in Egypt.
+Aware of start up airlines eating into their market, Dan-Air did finally introduce the Boeing 737 to the fleet in 1980. the year the last of the Comets were retired.
+At last Dan-Air had caught up to their rivals and could compete head to head with Air Europe and Britannia.
 The rules governing long haul charters would also soon change.
-The likes of Britannia, Air Europe and Monarch had ordered the next generation of aircraft.
-Twin engined Boeing 757 with capabilities to cross the Atlantic.
-These passengers would receive in-flight entertainment.
+Enabling charter flights to Australia and the Far-East.
+Airlines including Britannia, Air Europe and Monarch went on to order the next generation of aircraft.
+Twin engined Boeing 757 with the capability to cross the Atlantic and the twin aisle Boeing 767 with seating for over 300 passengers.
+These passengers would receive in-flight audio and video entertainment.
 Something that would extend to European flights.
 Something Dan-Air chose not to compete with.
+Even shot-haul flights started offering head-sets to enable passengers to enjoy films and music.

 Above The Liberal Democrats chartered a company 748 for the 1992.
 Alec Douglas Home boaring the Comet.

-By 1980 Air Europe had just four aircraft, and so, the vast bulk of Intasun's booking were flown on Dan-Air aircraft.
+By 1980 Air Europe had just four aircraft, and so, the vast bulk of Intasun's bookings continued to be flown using Dan-Air aircraft.
 The relationship between the two companies was a strange one.
 It was usual for a large company to time charter and entire aircraft.
 This would enable them to have a jet fly up to four return flights a day to popular destinations.
-Other options would be to charter an entire aircraft for specific flights, for example a flight to Malta from Manchester once a week for the summer mommths.
-Air Europe did time charter as many as six Dan-Air aircraft at a time.
+Other options would be to charter an entire aircraft for specific flights, for example a flight to Corfu from Manchester once a week for the summer months.
+Air Europe did time charter as many as six Dan-Air aircraft at any given time.
 In other occasions, they would charter single aircraft for specific flights.
-When they did this, they would require flights to be mid-week and for them to be night flights.
+When they did this, they would often require flights to be mid-week and for them to be night flights.
 This was the cheapest way to charter an aircraft.
-Another of Intasun's style of operation would see them wait until the other Tour Operators had booked their entire seasonal programme.
+Another style of Intasun's style of operation would see them wait until the other Tour Operators had booked their entire seasonal programme.
 Only then, would they take up any remaining seats.
-This was possible where a Tour Operator may wish to charter a flight with 100 seats on weekly flights to A B and C. Knowing that the Dan-Air aircraft had been already been chartered, and knowing that there would be perhaps 30 seats 'up for grabs'.
-Then, and oly then, would Intasun take this spare capacity.
+This was possible where a Tour Operator may wish to charter 100 seats on weekly flights to A, B and C. Intasun would be aware that the Dan-Air aircraft had been already been chartered, and be aware that there would be upwards of 89 seats 'up for grabs'.
+Then, and only then, would Intasun charter this spare capacity.
 This would mean they could acquire seats at a much lower price than their competitors.

-Initially, this practice was a win-win for both Intasun and Dan-Air.
-Dan-Air would not be flying aircraft with several empty seats and would be utilising aircraft that would otherwise be parked overnight at a UK airport.
+Initially, Intasun's practice was a win-win for both them and Dan-Air, with the latter not flying aircraft with several empty seats and utilising aircraft that would otherwise be parked overnight at a UK airport.
 This only became a problem several years later, when fuel prices increased.
 Some of the older aircraft in Dan-Air's 'mix'n match' fleet were known to be fuel thirsty, and whilst having such a varied fleet meant that they were in position to offer Tour Operators aircraft ranging from 89 to 189 seats.
 Some of them had much higher fuel consumption than others.
-Britannia Airways operated 20 plus Beoing 737 200.
-They would be able to monitor fuel costs much more effectively.
+Britannia Airways operated 20 plus Boeing 737 200.
+The single type fleet could be monitored for fuel costs much more effectively.

 Against this backdrop of steeply rising jet fuel prices, it became more and more difficult to offer Intasun the rates at which it was prepared to contract its business to Dan-Air.
 This meant that profits were eaten away with their higher costs.
 Late night and early morning flights that had catering provided now began to cost the Dan-Air more than a normal day time flight as caterers had to work outside normal hours.
 The caterers started to charge extra for that service.

 Market Research that was carried out by Tour Operators saw Dan-Air consistently scoring well for service.
 Passengers had, by now become much more used to flying and were all too aware that Dan-Air's aircraft were older than their rivals.
-Air Europe's standards rivalled the leading scheduled service airlines' European flights.
-Other operators were constatly trying to woo Tour Operators with newer aircraft and new in-flight experiences.
+Air Europe's charter flight catering standards rivalled the leading scheduled service airlines' European flights.

-Despite lagging behind in key areas of charter operations, every year Dan-Air was able to announce that they had 100% utilisation of their charter fleet.
+Despite lagging behind in key areas fleet renewal, every year Dan-Air were able to announce that they had 100% utilisation of their charter fleet.
 In the 1980s the airline was working with more than 130 different Tour Operators.
 It is inconceivable in today's market, that there would be so many charter airlines and so many Tour Operators.
 Dan-Air had the necessary experience to satisfy so many different companies.
 Something that none of their UK rivals could ever manage to do.

 A Boeing 727 in 1979.

 The Boeing 737s that Dan-Air purchased were, as one would expect, second hand! - They arrived in time for the 1980 season.
 The first machine was chartered for the season by Thomas Cook.
 The 737 entered service earlier than expected, as Guinness Peat, who Dan-Air leased aircraft from, had extra capacity for a wet lease operating scheduled services for Nigeria Airways in the winter months.
 Guinness Peat had a subsidiary company called Air Tara and they did not have sufficient capacity.
 Dan-Air seized upon this and the jet was sent to Nigeria.
 The second aircraft came from Transavia in the Netherlands.
-The two 737s would join the charter fleet alogside the seven Boeing 727 100.
-The 200 series was also introduced to the fleet.
-To co-incide with the new types being introduced, Dan-Air launched a new corporate identity.
+The two 737s would join the charter fleet alongside the seven Boeing 727 100, and the first of the three Boeing 727 200 series on order.
+To coincide with the new types being introduced, Dan-Air launched a new corporate identity.
 Each aircraft underwent a transformation as regular maintenance was carried out.
 A striking new livery was applied and the interiors were completely renovated.
 This would necessitate new carpets, seating, overhead luggage bins, lighting, toilets, customer service units, galleys and bulkheads.
 The cost was estimated at £1 million for a Boeing 727 and Dan-Air had now ten in their fleet.
 The new seats would be gold and blue coloured.
 To reflect the sand, sea and blue skies.
 The colours would be broken up throughout the cabin to promote, what described as 'a wide bodied look'.

 Above: The corporate makeover revealed in 1980